State Deputy – Député D’État

 E-mail – firstname.lastname@example.org

 Marcel Lemmen was born on October 16, 1963 in The Netherlands and immigrated to Canada with his family in 1968.
-While growing up the family moved from Stoney Creek to Orillia, then Cambridge and then back to Stoney Creek.
-Marcel received a degree in engineering and management sciences from the University of Waterloo in 1989.
+He received a Bachelor of Applied Science degree in engineering and management sciences from the University of Waterloo in 1989 and is a licenced Professional Engineer.

 Marcel married Charlene in 1994 and they have a daughter, Grace.
 He is currently the Purchasing and Materials Manager for the family business, E.M.
 Precise Tool Ltd.

 Marcel joined the Knights of Columbus in 1997 at St. Francis Xavier Council 12067 in Mississauga.
-He served in many positions in that council including two terms as Grand Knight.
+He served in many executive positions in that council including two terms as Grand Knight.
 In 2007 he moved to Stoney Creek and helped start Immaculate Heart of Mary Council 14421, serving as the Charter Grand Knight.
 Marcel served three terms as the District Deputy of District 60 in Hamilton before being appointed in 2013 to the Ontario State Board as the Director of New Council Development and Round Tables.
+In 2015, he was elected State Advocate.
 He has been an active member of the Fourth Degree since 2005.
+Marcel acts as the liaison to The Arthritis Society, a principal charity of the Ontario Knights of Columbus, and sits as a Director on the Ontario Advisory Board.

-When not busy with the Knights Marcel is an avid runner and has completed 24 marathons including the Boston Marathon twice.
+When not busy with the Knights, Marcel is an avid runner, and has completed 27 marathons, including the Boston Marathon twice.

 Brother Bruce Poulin, MA, BA(Hon), CD, was born in 1962 in Ottawa.
 He is a retired military officer who graduated with First Class Honors from the Royal Military College of Canada, Kingston and holds a Master’s degree from the School of Advanced International Studies (SAIS) at Johns Hopkins University, Washington, DC., specializing in International Relations majoring in finance and conflict management.